Last modification: 01/19/08 19:26

 Guitarist (U.K.) (Part of the MusicRadar magazine group)

-Guitar Edge (free digital version available)
+Guitar Edge (digital version available)

 Premiere Guitar (quality editorials & reviews, free digital version available)